rickyclarkson/scala-training/README.md

 button addActionListener (e => println("An event happened"))
 ```

-Those monster generics declarations just to introduce an explaining variable:
+Those monster generics declarations just to introduce an explaining variable for a list of maps of strings to strings.. gone:

 ```scala
 val foo = someCall(args) // you can specify the type if you like